Measurement of entropy and quantum coherence properties of two type-I entangled photonic qubits: Introduction

 Here in this paper, based on the above-mentioned investigations, we are motivated to try to prepare a polarization-entangled state in order to experimentally measure the entropy and criteria associated with the entanglement of the prepared quantum state.
 By pumping a thin pair of type-I BBO NLCs with optical axis (OA) orthogonal to each other at wavelength 405nm and $ 45^\circ $-polarization, by tuning the optical compensator (C) to require the PM conditions, we generate approximately the maximally-entangled Bell state, a signal-idler biphoton wavepacket at wavelength 810nm, with high-brightness and degree of entanglement which shows a strong violation from the prediction of classical physics or HVTs.
 Also, by measuring the coincidence count (CC) rate of the SPDC process in a thin single-BBO NLC, we obtain the quantum efficiency of single-photon detectors (SPDs) as $ (26.7\pm 4.2) \% $ and $ (24.4\pm 2.4) \% $, which are in good agreement to their manufacturer company.
 Also, we verify the linear dependency of the CC rate vs. pump power of input CW-laser, which may lead to obtaining the effective second-order susceptibility crystal by knowing other properties of NLC.
 Finally, via the QST and using the MLT, we obtain the physical density matrices.
 Therefore, by having the DMOS we calculate the Concurrence, entanglement of formation, tangle, linear entropy, Von-Neumann entropy, Renyi 2-entropy, and logarithmic negativity, as the quantum coherence criteria of our prepared quantum state of two entangled photonic qubits.
+This high-brightness and low entangled photons rate could be used for short-range quantum measurements.

 The paper is organized as follows.
 In Sec.~(\ref{sec2}), we present the theory of generation of the entangled state by the SPDC process in NLC.
 In Sec.~(\ref{sec3}), the experimental setup and Bell test results are shown.
 Reconstruction of density operator and QST of our prepared entangled state is also presented in Sec.~(\ref{sec3}).
 Moreover, in this section after obtaining the density operator we calculate the entanglement measures as well as entanglement entropy measures.
 Finally, we summarize our conclusion in Sec.~(\ref{summary}).